-Survey Projects Telephone Surveys The Institute conducts telephone surveys of citizens, government officials, and members of nonprofit and professional associations on a host of public issues, both locally and nationally.
+2021 Project Highlights Telephone Surveys The Institute conducts telephone surveys of citizens, government officials, and members of nonprofit and professional associations on a host of public issues, both locally and nationally.
 We conduct public opinion polls for newspapers, magazines and other media, on critical issues facing the citizens of Northwest Georgia.
 The Burruss Institute has a state-of-the-art telephone survey lab with 23 networked stations.
-All stations are equipped with Dell PCs and use the latest Windows 10 operating system connected to uninterruptible power supplies and backup for data security and protection .
+All stations are equipped with Dell PCs and use the latest Windows 10 operating system connected to uninterruptible power supplies and backup for data security and protection.
 Supervisors are always on-site while a survey is in progress and can access any interview in progress at any time.
 Training is customized for each project and includes pre-testing the instrument, continuous supervision, role-taking, and periodic review.
 In addition, our survey software provides excellent sample management, including the generation of detailed daily and cumulative productivity reports providing ongoing assessment of the survey administration.
-2019 METRO ATLANTA SPEAKS SURVEY For the fifth consecutive year, the Institute conducted the Metro Atlanta Speaks Survey on behalf of the Atlanta Regional Commission.
-The telephone survey gathered the opinions of over 5,000 randomly selected residents across 13 counties and the city of Atlanta on a number of quality of life issues and other special topics, including residential redevelopment, housing affordability and workforce training.
+METRO ATLANTA SPEAKS SURVEY For the sixth consecutive year, the Institute conducted the Metro Atlanta Speaks Survey on behalf of the Atlanta Regional Commission.
+A total of 4,404 adult residents across ten counties in the metro area were included in the 2020 survey.
+The survey incorporated both landline and cellphone telephone samples and, for 2020, online surveys were included as part of the overall survey strategy.
+Survey participants were asked about their experiences and opinions regarding a number of quality of life issues and other special topics, including racial discrimination, equality, policing and COVID recovery.
 Each year, the public release of the survey's results coincides with the State of the Region breakfast hosted by the ARC.
 The results are disseminated in various media outlets, and the ARC creates an extensive interactive online tool which can be used to review results for specific questions across selected geographies and demographic subgroups using data tables provided by the Institute.
-2020 DEKALB COUNTY PARKS AND RECREATION SURVEY The Institute was contracted by the urban design company Lose and Associates to perform survey work for DeKalb County's update of their Parks and Recreation Master Plan.
-The Institute implemented a multi-mode design that included telephone surveys with 300 randomly selected adults in DeKalb County (including both landline and cell phone respondents), as well as an address-based online survey of DeKalb County adults.
-For the online survey, invitations to participate were mailed to 6,000 randomly selected residential addresses in DeKalb County.
-The invitation included a description and purpose of the survey, as well as a URL address and a QR code.
-The QR code could be easily scanned on a mobile device or tablet, and automatically directed the respondent to the survey.
-One adult from each household was invited to participate.
-The total number of respondents across both survey modes was 676.
-The survey addressed issues related to the use of county recreational facilities; the use of alternative facilities and where those facilities are located; the reasons for using alternative facilities; opinions regarding the quality of selected aspects of county recreational facilities and programs; and levels of support for future funding alternatives for park related programs.